 Arabic — the official language of the UAE and the language of its courts.
 Every legal filing in mainland courts must be in Arabic.
 If your agency can’t draft and file in Arabic, they’re outsourcing to someone who can — and you’re paying for the middleman.

-English — the lingua franca of Dubai's business community and the working language of the DIFC Courts.
-Most B2B contracts between international parties are in English.
-Your demand letters, settlement agreements, and cross-border correspondence will typically be in English.
+English — the lingua franca of Dubai’s business community and the working language of the DIFC Courts.

 Hindi and Urdu — spoken by a significant portion of Dubai’s business community, particularly in trading, textiles, and construction.
 A collection call in Hindi to a trader in Deira can accomplish in ten minutes what three English emails failed to do in three months.

 German, Italian, Spanish — increasingly important as European SMEs expand trade relationships with UAE-based companies.
-A German CFO chasing a Dubai debtor wants status reports in German, not in approximate English.

 The Multilingual Debt Collection Process: From First Contact to Court Filing

 Phase 2 — Escalation (Arabic + English): Formal legal notices must be in Arabic for mainland courts.
 DIFC proceedings can be in English.
 Your agency needs to know which jurisdiction applies and draft accordingly.
-Getting this wrong doesn't just delay recovery — it can invalidate your claim.

 Phase 3 — Legal Action (Arabic): Court filings, witness statements, and evidence submissions in mainland UAE courts are in Arabic.
 The DIFC and ADGM operate in English.
-A multilingual agency handles both without subcontracting the work.

 Choosing a Multilingual Collection Agency in Dubai: What to Look For

-Arabic legal drafting capability: Any agency operating in the UAE that can't draft legal documents in Arabic is, functionally, half an agency.
+Arabic legal drafting capability.
+Any agency operating in the UAE that can’t draft legal documents in Arabic is, functionally, half an agency.

-Reporting in your language: You shouldn't need to hire a translator to understand your own collection reports.
+Reporting in your language.
+You shouldn’t need to hire a translator to understand your own collection reports.

-Cultural competence: Knowing that a direct demand works in some cultures while a relationship-building approach works in others isn't sensitivity training — it's revenue optimisation.
+Cultural competence.
+Knowing that a direct demand works in some cultures while a relationship-building approach works in others isn’t sensitivity training — it’s revenue optimisation.

 Dubai DCA: Debt Collection in 9 Languages Across the UAE

-Every case gets assigned to a collector who speaks the debtor's language and understands their cultural context.
+We operate in Arabic, English, French, German, Spanish, Italian, Turkish, Hindi, and Urdu.
+Every case gets assigned to a collector who speaks the debtor’s language and understands their cultural context.
 Legal filings are drafted in-house in Arabic.
 Client reporting happens in whatever language you need.
-No subcontractors, no translation delays, no lost-in-translation moments that cost you money.
+No subcontractors, no translation delays.